Thieves Posing As Workers Targeting Elderly North Side Residents

 CHICAGO (CBS)– An elderly couple on the North Side became the victims of a scam and theft by men who claimed they were there to help, and Chicago police said they are not the only victims.

-Police said a group of two to four men are targeting elderly people on the North Side.
-The thieves say they are workers who need to conduct an inspection.
+Police said a group of two to four men is targeting elderly people on the North Side.
+The thieves claim they are workers who need to conduct an inspection.

 Larry Minarik heard his doorbell ring Monday and he said he wishes he hadn’t answered.